 Why Dynamic Filtering?

-Spark has a distributed execution engine that can perform operations such as join, aggregation, ordering of data in a distributed manner.
+Spark has a distributed execution engine that can perform operations such as join, aggregation, and ordering data in a distributed manner.
 To perform any distributed Join operation, which runs across multiple processes/nodes, requires the records from both the tables associated with each join key to be co-located.
 There are a number of strategies to perform distributed joins such as Broadcast join, Sort merge join, Shuffle Hash join, etc.

 Consider two tables: